IOP Code of Conduct

 3. Treating all with dignity and respect

 3.1 Members shall treat everyone with dignity and respect, not using their position or personal belief/opinion to bully, abuse, victimise, harass or unlawfully discriminate against others.
 Under the Equality Act 2010, harassment is defined as unwanted conduct related to a relevant protected characteristic, which has the purpose or effect of violating an individual’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual.
 It can be physical, verbal or non-verbal conduct and includes, but is not limited to, abusive spoken or written words, offensive emails, tweets or comments on social networking sites, offensive images or graffiti, and physical gestures or jokes.
 It also includes treating someone less favourably because they have submitted or refused to submit to such behaviour in the past.
+The aforementioned are some examples of harassment under the Equality Act 2010 and it does not necessarily mean that a member has to be in breach of the Equality Act 2010 to be in breach of the Code.

 3.2 The IOP will not tolerate harassment based on any basis, including conduct of a sexual nature (sexual harassment), related to age, disability, gender reassignment, marital or civil partner status, pregnancy or maternity, race, colour, nationality, ethnic or national origin, religion or belief, sex or sexual orientation, social status, and background or actual or perceived intellect.
 Harassment is unacceptable even if it does not fall within any of these categories.